sczerwinski/sczerwinski.github.io/_posts/2017-05-17-delegating-android-shared-preferences-in-kotlin.md

 ## The Problem: Boilerplate Code

 [`SharedPreferences`](https://developer.android.com/reference/android/content/SharedPreferences.html)
-provide a relatively simple way to store key-value pairs on Android.
+provide a relatively simple way of storing key-value pairs on Android.
-The application might not only use them to save its settings, but also to keep its persistent state.
+The application might not only use them to save settings, but also to keep its persistent state.

-However, when the app gets more complex, using `SharedPreferences` might become painful.
+However, when the app grows more complex, using `SharedPreferences` might become painful.
-The boilerplate code required to retrieve and later store the preference takes more lines than the actual operation performed on its value.
+The boilerplate code required to store and retrieve a preference takes more lines than the actual operation performed on its value.

-For example, consider a `LoginActivity` that only displays input for username and password.
+For example, consider a `LoginActivity` that only displays input fields for username and password.
 As a user, I want the application to remember my username so that I don’t need to type it again the next time I want to log in—true _story_ (pun intended).

 How can this be done in Java?

-First, we need to get an instance of `SharedPreferences` object.
+First, we need to obtain an instance of `SharedPreferences` object.
 Assuming our code is in the `Activity`, we can do it by calling `getSharedPreferences()`:

 ```java